HOME - starting place and general lodge information Orange Elks Lodge 1475 Visit the Elks National site.

 Video courtesy of Kayla Glastetter

-Christmas BasketsChristmas Baskests '09
+Christmas BasketsChristmas Baskets '09

 On Friday December 18, the Kitchen Crew prepared a spaghetti dinner for over 200 Orange Elks Lodge members, their families and friends.
 After dinner we packed 193 Christmas baskets for selected families in need in the city of Orange.
 The baskets included everything for a wonderful Christmas dinner.
 Toys for the children were also included.